IAFP 2024 Call for Symposia, Roundtables, and Workshops

-Des Moines, Iowa - The International Association for Food Protection is now accepting submissions for symposia and roundtables for IAFP 2022 to be held in Pittsburgh, Pennsylvania, July 31–August 3.
-The deadline for submissions is Tuesday, October 5, 2021.
+Des Moines, Iowa – The International Association for Food Protection is accepting submissions for symposia and roundtables for IAFP 2024 to be held in Long Beach, California, July 14–17.
+The deadline for submissions is Tuesday, October 3, 2023.
 No late submissions will be accepted.
 Proposals must be submitted using the Association’s online submission program located on the IAFP website at www.foodprotection.org.

-Submissions are also being accepted for IAFP 2022 Pre-Meeting Workshops to be held July 29 and July 30 in Pittsburgh.
-The deadline for submissions is Tuesday, October 5, 2021.
-No late submissions will be accepted.
-Pre-Meeting Workshop proposals must be submitted using the Association’s online submission program on the IAFP website.
+Submissions are also being accepted for IAFP 2024 Pre-Meeting Workshops to be held July 12 and July 13 in Long Beach.
+The deadline for submissions is Tuesday, October 3, 2023.

 With a reputation for quality content, the IAFP Annual Meeting features more than 1,000 technical, poster and symposia presentations detailing current information on a variety of topics relating to food safety.
 The quantity and quality of presentations provide information on the latest methods and technologies available.
-Top industry, academic and government food safety professionals attend each meeting.
-This broad mix of more than 3,800 attendees representing more than 50 countries around the world includes professionals in quality control, processing operations, regulatory inspections, consulting groups, risk assessment, research and development, food toxicology, microbiological research, plant management, technical services and HACCP management.
+Top industry, academic, and government food safety professionals attend each meeting.
+This broad mix of more than 3,200 attendees representing more than 50 countries around the world includes professionals in quality control, processing operations, regulatory inspections, consulting groups, risk assessment, research and development, food toxicology, microbiological research, plant management, technical services, and HACCP management.

-Questions regarding abstract submission should be directed to Tamara Ford, IAFP Program Coordinator, at email@example.com or by calling +1 515.276.3344.
+Questions regarding abstract submission should be directed to Tamara Ford, IAFP Assistant Director, at firstname.lastname@example.org or by calling +1 515.276.3344.